Arination/AES-Secure-Socket/README.md

 Note :- **Visual Studio** is used for the development of this application, so make sure you have it installed already with C++ development environment package.
 I would suggest you to use community edition.

+DISCLAIMER: There are visuals included in the Readme to show the steps to follow.
+They might take sometime to load depending on your connectivity!

 1. Clone the [Crypto++ Repo.](https://github.com/weidai11/cryptopp) or just search Cyptoo++ github.(you can also download it by searching it on Crypto++ site, I preferred cloning it.)
 2. Also download (clone) the [Cryptopp PEM.](https://github.com/noloader/cryptopp-pem) pack.